iOS - Setup DevApp

 Overview of settings.json

-file, located at root of the repo is a key configuration file used to
+The settings.json file, located at root of the repo is a key configuration file used to

-define the behavior of your Q2DevApp
+define the behavior of your Q2DevApp during development.
+It closely mirrors the

-development and in the final app.
-By correctly setting up this file, you ensure that your
+modules.
+By correctly setting up this file, you ensure that your Q2DevApp environment

-Q2DevApp environment is properly configured to run the modules you are working on.
+is properly configured to run the modules you are working on.

-This guide explains the structure of the settings.json
+This guide explains the structure of the settings.json file, what each section does, and

 how to modify it to suit your development needs.